jasonacox/TM1637TinyDisplay/README.md

 ![TM1637](examples/tm1637back.png)

 The display has four connectors:
-* CLK - Clock - attach to any GPIO output on the Arduino
+* CLK - Clock - attach to any GPIO output
-* DIO - Data  - attach to any GPIO output on the Arduino
+* DIO - Data  - attach to any GPIO output
 * VCC - Power 5v
 * GND - Ground